Your Calgary sales team lost a wellsite-services deal because Salesforce treats a six-month AFE like a 30-day pipeline

 What your build should include

-What we build under crm in Calgary
+What we build under CRM in Calgary

-The engagements Calgary teams bring us most often:
+The engagements Calgary teams bring us most often: sales pipeline automation, lead management system, CRM API integration, marketing automation, Salesforce development and HubSpot integration.

 Exactly what you get

 You get a CRM whose pipeline reflects how Calgary deals actually close.
 The deliverable is an account and contact model that separates operator, joint-venture partner, and paying entity, a pipeline whose stages and aging follow the AFE and capital cycle, and a forecast that weights deals on real signals instead of an invented close date.
 It links two ways to your ERP and field service management software so a rep sees job history and margin before a renewal, and to your accounting software so a closed deal becomes an invoice without rekeying.
 Quote generation reflects Alberta service rates and JV cost splits.
-It pairs naturally with a business intelligence dashboard for leadership.
+It pairs naturally with a business intelligence (BI) dashboard for leadership.

 How to choose a developer in Calgary